- Therapies are offered to anyone affected by cancer, including family, friends and carers

 - Service users can benefit from up to 6 complementary therapy sessions

-Please check our services page for timetables showing when and where our Complementary Services are available.
+Please check our services page for timetables showing where our Complementary Services are available.

 Natural plant oils blended in grapeseed oils are used in massage for their healing, cleansing, preservative and mood-enhancing properties.
 The oils can be heated in our aroma-stones and enjoyed for the pleasure of their fragrances.